Skip to content

 Troubleshooting

-Since October 4, 2021, NPM versions before version 7, will produce an error stating that TLS 1.2 or higher must be used when installing packages.
+Since October 4, 2021, NPM versions on before version 7, will produce an error stating that TLS 1.2 or higher must be used when installing packages.

 If you see TLS related errors when installing packages, try re-installing to the latest LTS version of Node.js by using the official download options on the Node.js website at https://nodejs.org/en/download/